c3lang/c3-web/src/content/docs/Language Overview/types.md

 }
 ```

-As usual unions are used to hold one of many possible values:
+As usual, unions are used to hold one of many possible values:

 ```c3
 fn void test()